 - The information science originating from computer science. - The information science originating from library science. - The information science originating from telecommunication.

-1.3.1 General characteristics of information science that are dominant in its evolution and existence:
+3.2 General characteristics of information science that is dominant in its evolution and existence:

 - Information science is interdisciplinary in nature - Information science is connected to information technology - Information science has a strong social and human dimension